Tavistock Institute: Key figures

 The institute was founded by a group of key figures from the Tavistock Clinic and British Army psychiatry including Elliott Jaques, Henry Dicks, Leonard Browne, Ronald Hargreaves, John Rawlings Rees, Mary Luff and Wilfred Bion, with Tommy Wilson as chairman.
-Other well-known people that joined the group shortly after were Isabel Menzies Lyth, J. D. Sutherland, John Bowlby, Eric Trist, and Fred Emery.
+Other well-known people that joined the group shortly after were Isabel Menzies Lyth, J. D. Sutherland, John Bowlby, Eric Trist, Michael Balint and Fred Emery.
 Although he died before the TIHR was formally established, Kurt Lewin was an important influence on the work of the Tavistock: he was a notable influence on Trist, and contributed an article to the first issue of Human Relations.

 Many of the members of the Tavistock Institute went on to play major roles in psychology.
 John Rawlings Rees became first president of the World Federation for Mental Health.
 Jock Sutherland became director of the new post-war Tavistock Clinic, when it was incorporated into the newly established British National Health Service in 1946.
 Ronald Hargreaves became deputy director of the World Health Organization.
 Tommy Wilson became chairman of the Tavistock Institute.
 One of the most influential figures to emerge from the institute was the psychoanalyst Isabel Menzies Lyth.
 Her seminal paper 'A case study in the functioning of social systems as a defence against anxiety' (1959) inspired a whole branch of organisational theory emphasising unconscious forces that shape organizational life.
 A.K.
 Rice did considerable work on problems of management, increasing productivity at one factory by 300%.
 Eric Miller became director of the Group Relation Program in 1969, and in this function he later developed the design of the Nazareth-Conferences.

 The Tavistock Institute became known as a major proponent in Britain for psychoanalysis and the psychodynamic theories of Sigmund Freud and his followers.
 Other names associated with the Tavistock include Melanie Klein, Carl Gustav Jung, J. A. Hadfield, Charles Rycroft, Enid Mumford and R. D. Laing.

-Current activities

-The Tavistock Institute engages in educational, research, consultancy, project evaluation and professional development work in the social sciences and applied psychology.
-Its clients are diverse, ranging from public sector organisations, including the European Union, many British government departments, Third Sector and private clients.
-The institute owns Human Relations, the international social sciences journal.
-It also edits the journal Evaluation.